kagami7410/Dealership_Project/README.md

     - The same logic can be applied to DEALERS, DEALERSHIPS, CUSTOMER & PURCHASE.

 - **POST**
-    - *localhost:8080/cars/new/* : Allows you to input each of the attributes to create a new CAR.
+    - *localhost:8080/cars/new/* : Allow you to input each of the attributes to create a new CAR.
     - The same logic can be applied to DEALERS, DEALERSHIPS, CUSTOMER & PURCHASE.

 - **PUT:**